cs-soc-tudublin/BitHunt-Old/README.md

+# ARCHIVED
+This repo is archived, please see the new [BitHunt](https://github.com/cs-soc-tudublin/BitHunt)

 # BitHunt

 BitHunt is a SvelteKit and PostgreSQL based web app that allows Societies to create treasure hunts for their members to complete.